upmaru/memovee-tama/tmdb-movie-detail/querying.md

       "next": null
     }
     ```
-  - When only the media title is available in context:
+  - When only the media title is available in context (and a region is known, include the `should` block; otherwise omit it):
     ```json
     {
       "path": {